 - Get some help: family guarantor, or consider co-owning a home with friends or family.

 - Find out if you’re eligible for a First Home Owner Grant through firsthome.gov.au

-- One workaround is to take out LMI which lowers the required deposit.*
+- One workaround is to pay for a mortgage risk fee* which lowers the required deposit.